 St. Patrick's Day Celebration

 Join The Noble Call for a special St. Patrick’s Evening Concert, as they bring the song and story out of all who gather in honor of Ireland’s patron Saint…..who happened to be a Welshman!
 But sure, aren't we all Irish in March!
-So sit back and listen to the very best of Traditional Irish music and song, from some of Ireland’s leading musicians.The Noble Call derives its origins from that age old Irish tradition of 'calling' on invited guests to share their favorite song or tune or dance.Lead by one of Ireland’s foremost traditional Irish Tenors- Paddy Homan, star of the hugely successful I AM IRELAND SHOW- The Noble Call also includes Mick Broderick on Bozouki and Dave Curley on Guitar, Banjo and Vocals, both lead performers from one of Ireland’s leading traditional Irish groups, SLIDE.
-With Homan hailing from Cork City, Broderick from Dublin and Curley from Galway, the 'banter' and fun is always high!
-There will be many special guests and dancers for what promises to be an incredible night of music, song and dance.
+So sit back and listen to the very best of Traditional Irish music and song, from some of Ireland’s leading musicians.The Noble Call derives its origins from that age old Irish tradition of 'calling' on invited guests to share their favorite song or tune or dance.Lead by one of Ireland’s foremost traditional Irish Tenors- Paddy Homan, star of the hugely successful I AM IRELAND SHOW- The Noble Call also includes Mick Broderick on Bozouki, lead performer from the band, SLIDE.
+With Homan hailing from Cork City, and Broderick from Dublin, the 'banter is always strong!
+They are joined by many special guests and dancers for what promises to be an incredible night of music, song and dance.